rudii004/cse15l-lab-reports/LabReport5.md

 ## Part 2( Reflection)

-In the latter portion of this quarter, I became well-versed in the vim command's editing capabilities.
-Using this command, I learned how to modify my code in a number of ways and what keys I might press to get different results.
+I spent the latter part of this quarter learning how to use the editing features of the vim command.
+With the help of this command, I was able to change my code in a variety of ways and discovered which keys would produce different outcomes.